bobbykim89/mango-planner/README.md

 ## Changes

 1. Update the version of dependencies.
+2. Update frontend folder structure to make more sense.
-2. Use Cookie for authentication instead of using local storage.
+3. Use Cookie for authentication instead of using local storage.
-3. Minor update of layout and components and its colors.
+4. Minor update of layout and components and its colors.
-4. Remove no longer used line of code.
+5. Remove no longer used line of code.
-5. Update the way to display plans in main page.
+6. Update the way to display plans in main page.
-6. Update plan context and auth context and remove no longer used functionalities.
+7. Update plan context and auth context and remove no longer used functionalities.
-7. Update weather app to use icon files stored locally instead of using online source.
+8. Update weather app to use icon files stored locally instead of using online source.

 ## Known Issues